-- 3.1.
+3.1.
 Overview.
 This degree is offered to students admitted to the program without an M.A. in hand.
-It is available to students who are seeking the M.A. only and also to those pursuing a doctoral (Ph.D.) degree. - 3.2 Master's committee.
-By the end of the first year, and preferably sooner, a student should have chosen a Master's committee.
+It is available to students who are seeking the M.A. only and also to those pursuing a doctoral (Ph.D.) degree.

+3.2 Master's committee.
+By the end of the first year, and preferably sooner, a student should have chosen a Master's committee, which must comply with KU Graduate Studies' Master's Student Oral Exam Committee Composition policy.
 The advisor serves as chair of the committee.
-The M.A. committee must consist of at least three members of the Graduate Faculty.
-A majority of committee members must be tenured or tenure-track Anthropology faculty.
 See Section 10.
 University Policy and Degree Requirements for further information on committee composition requirements.
-Students must secure the agreement of each person to serve on the committee and notify the Director of Graduate Studies (DGS) and Graduate Coordinator (GC) in writing of the composition of the committee and any proposed changes or additions to the committee.
-Final approval of the committee is granted by the DGS.
-The identification of the advisor and the committee must always be clearly documented. - 3.3.
+Students must secure the agreement of each person to serve on the committee and notify the Director of Graduate Studies (DGS) and Graduate Coordinator (GC) in writing of the composition of the committee is granted by the DGS.
+The identification of the advisor and the committee must always be clearly documented.

+3.3.
 Time Limits for the Degree.
 Under normal circumstances, the Department expects students to complete the M.A. degree after four to six semesters of enrollment, representing a total of thirty hours of coursework beyond the B.A.
 Students should plan to complete all coursework within four semesters.
-Students in good academic standing (3.0 minimum GPA in all KU courses) who need a third year may, with the support of their M.A. committee, petition the Graduate Committee for a one-year extension.
+Students in good academic standing (3.0 minimum GPA in all KU courses) who need a third year may, with the support of their M.A. committee, petition the

+Graduate Committee for a one-year extension.
 All students are expected to be continuously enrolled until all requirements for the degree have been completed.
 However, the Graduate Committee may be petitioned for exceptions.
 See Section 10: University Policy and Degree Requirements for further information on time to degree limits and Leaves of Absence.